-Filed by the Registrant \boxtimes Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to § 240.14a-12

-Targa Resources Corp.

-(Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+Filed l by the Registrant ⊠ Filed by a Party other than the Registrant \Box Check the ap ppropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defini itive Proxy Statement Defini itive Additional Materials Solici ting Material Pursuant to § 2 40.14a-12 Targa Resources Corp.
+(Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payme ent of I Filing Fee (Check the approp riate box): \boxtimes No fee e required.
+Fee co omputed on table below per I Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securit ies to which transaction applies: (2) Aggregate number of securi ties to which transaction applies: Per unit price or other under calculated and state how it v lying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is was determined): (4) Proposed maximum aggrega te value of transaction: (5) Total fee paid: Fee pa aid previously with prelimina ary materials. previo offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iling by registration statement number, or the Form or Schedule and the date of its filing.
+(2) Form, Schedule or Registrat ion Statement No.: (3) Filing Party:

+Date Filed: